 The Astronomical Data Query Language (ADQL) (Osuna and Ortiz et al., 2008) has been developed based on SQL92.
-This document describes the subset of the SQL grammar supported by ADQL.
+This document describes the subset of the SQL grammar supported for querying relational tablesets within the VO.
 Special restrictions and extensions to SQL92 have been defined in order to support generic and astronomy specific operations.